Top Places to Visit in Namibia

 Damaraland is a region in central Namibia renowned for its rugged and harsh environment.
 It has more than 40,000 Bushmen rock art and the famous desert adapted elephants and rhinos can be found here.
 The desert elephants have adapted to this harsh environment throughout the years by having smaller bodies and larger feet to cover more land in search of water.
 All mammals in Damaraland are free roaming.
 Also, the biggest mountain in Namibia is located in Damaraland.

-The Namib Desert is one of the oldest and largest deserts in the world.
+The Namib Desert is one of the oldest and largest deserts in the world, therefore one of the most famous places in Namibia.
 It stretches for 2000 km along the Atlantic Ocean.
 The dunes closer to the coast are called the sand sea and became a UNESCO World Heritage Site in 2013.
 Being one of the oldest deserts, several mammals, snakes, spiders and bird species have adapted to the hot and dry environment.

 You Might also like